thedarredondo/data-science-fundamentals/README.md

 #### Class Participation

 Students can earn participation credit by:
-- asking the instructor (me) a relevant question.
+- asking the instructor a relevant question.
 - asking a classmate a relevant question.
 - explaining a relevant concept to a classmate or to classmates.
 - arguing about data science